Early Decision II

 - • Offered by many selective privates: Emory, NYU, Vanderbilt, Johns Hopkins, Chicago, WashU, Tufts, and others.

-- • You may apply ED II only if you haven't been accepted to a different ED I or ED II school.
+- • You may apply ED II only if you have not been accepted to a different ED I or ED II school.

 - • A deferral or denial from ED I at school A does not block an ED II application at school B.